InfiniteNex/CTM/README.md

 ### * distalias.txt - full list of distributors and their alias to be used as a final table substitute
 ### * distignore.txt - list of distributors to be ignored and not put in the final table
 ### * distspecial.txt - list of distributors to be marked as special case in the final table
+### * countries.txt - list of all countries in the ctm tool.
+True after a country means it will be added to the final data set.
+False means it will be ignored.